sf-wdi-gaia/intro-ruby-1/README.md

 We're going to use PRY, an interactive Ruby shell tool, so we can type some Ruby commands and see exactly what happens in real time.

+First, you can check if you already have this installed by typing `which pry` in terminal.

-Open up your terminal, and from anywhere, type `gem install pry` then type `pry`.
+If you don't yet have PRY installed, type `gem install pry`, then type `pry`.

 *Other options for running ruby code:*